Philadelphia victim’s family sought ambulance, not police

 Police officials said they could not confirm what information had been given to the responding officers, whether they were told about a possible mental illness or how many calls they had received for help at Wallace's address Monday.
 Chief Police Inspector Frank Vanore confirmed that police had received a call before the fatal encounter Monday about a man screaming and saying that he was armed with a knife.

-The two officers each fired at least seven rounds — at least 14 total shots — but Vanore could not say how many times Wallace was struck.
+The two officers each fired at least seven rounds — at least 14 total shots — but Vanore could not say how many times Wallace, 27, was struck.

 Wallace’s father, Walter Wallace Sr. said Tuesday night that he is haunted by the way his son was “butchered."